Altidias/Milestone1_Group52/Software Design Document.md

   - R2.1 The software shall employ a graphical user interface to interact with the system.
   - R2.2 The software shall display nutritional data in plain text and using visual aids including pie and bar graphs.
   - R2.3 The software shall display error messages and confirmations.
+  - R2.4 The software shall allow the enabling of different filter types in the search panel.

 - **R3: Data Querying and Filtering**
   - R3.1 The software shall provide search functionality for users to query nutritional information.